-Expats concerned about their safety in China will focus less on the dangers travellers are usually worried about, such as pickpocketing, and more on seemingly innocuous areas such as food and driving.
+If you're concerned about your safety in China, your focus will be much less on the dangers travellers are usually worried about, such as pickpocketing, and more on the seemingly innocuous areas like food and driving.

 Pollution in China